-There are a few mines scattered around this alpine lake but I came to visit the old mills and the mining camp.
-(The mines are gated, anyway. )
+A few mines are scattered around this alpine lake, but I visited the old mills and the mining camp.
+(The mines are gated, anyway.)

 The mining camp of Silver Lake is stretched out on a sandy beach with mining debris everywhere.
 The Iowa is down at the far end of the lake.

 The Silver Lake Mill equipment was listed as: